- Home »

 Ball in the House

 Following in the path of classic harmony groups like Boyz II Men, The Temptations, and Take 6, with a mix of the classic and the contemporary, the five-member vocal band Ball in the House brilliantly blends a wide range of influences, from classic R&B to pop, hip-hop & gospel.
 With their extensive tour schedule (averaging 250 dates a year), Ball in the House reaches millions and is arguably one of the hardest working, most successful indie bands today.
 They have performed with such artists as The Beach Boys, Gladys Knight, The Jonas Brothers, Jessica Simpson, Fantasia, Blondie, The Temptations, Smokey Robinson, KC & The Sunshine Band, Kool & the Gang, and numerous others.
-All a cappella, but a sound that will astound and amaze you.
-5 Guys, 5 Voices, THAT'S IT...
+This is pop/soul/R&B a cappella...music that'll move ya.
 A review from the Boston Globe put it very succinctly - "Ball in the House has everything you would expect to find in a successful pop/rock band....the one thing it doesn't have is instruments."

 I was born and raised in the 'burbs of Chicago - St. Charles, Illinois, to be specific.
 After years of playing hockey and soccer (followed by many years of playing videogames), I started my musical career playing trumpet in middle school band.
 Now let me tell you - I was absolutely AWFUL at trumpet.
 I managed to be last chair every year, like clockwork.
 Somehow from the depths of my terrifying brass experiment, I managed to find my way into singing and playing piano, which I've been doing ever since.
 I was lucky enough to participate in the incredible music program at Western Michigan University, where I sang in as many vocal ensembles as I could get my hands on, as well as writing lots of music for everyone I could.